Skip to main content

 Treat the pack as worth checking, not as a assured field-leading price point.

 The catch is what happens after the first purchase.
 The operator does not publish reload-pack pricing in any HTML page we could pull, and the recurring economics live inside PDF terms documents that aren't web-native.
-From personal experience reviewing this category, sites that hide reload pricing behind PDFs are usually doing it because the steady-state cost-per-SC is meaningfully worse than the onboarding hook.
+In this category, sites that hide reload pricing behind PDFs are usually doing it because the steady-state cost-per-SC is meaningfully worse than the onboarding hook.
 Take that with a grain of salt, I haven't run a full reload audit here yet, but the pattern is consistent enough that I'd flag it.

 Who Runs It